How to Find a Good Mechanic who will Save you Money

 Ask yourself the following questions to determine whether you’ve found a good mechanic or not.

-- What are their affiliations?
+- What are their affiliations and certifications?
 Are their mechanics registered with the National Institute of Automotive Service Excellence (ASE)?
 Are they affiliated with other trade associations such as the Automotive Service Association (ASA) or American Automobile Association (AAA)?
 If they are, it’s not a guarantee of a solid operation, but these associations typically require a certain amount of training for mechanics in order for the business to achieve affiliation.
 It’s a good place to start.

 - Check with the Better Business Bureau (BBB) for customer complaints.